Northland

 3. Via Russell

-The walkway mentioned above continues as stage 4 from the intersection of Aucks Rd and Russell–Whakapara Rd into Russell itself.
-There is plenty of history at Russell, once known as Kororāreka and as the ‘hell-hole of the Pacific’ for its drunken sailors and vice in the early 1800s.
-It couldn’t be more genteel today.
-The Bay of Islands Ferry goes on the hour over to Paihia, from 9am to 9pm, plus some services outside those hours, $14 return (the website doesn’t give the one-way fare, but you can pay by Eftpos, credit card or cash on the ferry).
-There also seems to be another service, ‘The Happy Ferry, leaving at 20 mins past the hour 9am to 5pm, $7 one way.
+There is plenty of history at Russell, once called Kororāreka and known as the ‘hell-hole of the Pacific’ for its drunken sailors and vice in the early 1800s.
+It couldn’t be more genteel and gentrified today.
+The Bay of Islands Ferry goes on the hour over to Paihia, from 9am to 9pm, plus some services outside those hours.
+The website sells the $14 return fare, but you get a one-way ticket at the ferry wharf.
+There also seems to be another service on a smaller boat, ‘The Happy Ferry’, leaving at 20 mins past the hour 9am to 5pm, $9 one way.

 • Russell–Orongo Bay Holiday Park – Wairoro Park, 5960 Russell-Whakapara Rd, 4km before Russell (map grid 6095 N), 09 403 7704.

 • Pukeko Cottage – 14 Brind Rd, Russell.
 Slightly closer to Russell than Orongo Bay Holiday Park.
 Rooms, beds ($30 in shared room) and caravan.
 09 403 8498.
+Website ceased late 2023, so maybe not operating now?

 • Wainui Lodge – 92D Te Wahapu Rd, Russell.
 Again, before Russell, but on other side of Orongo Bay from the holiday park, about 600m off the Russell-Whakapara Rd, so better suited if you are heading to Okiato and Opua.
 Seems to have two lodges ($120 for cheapest) and a hostel, but it is a bit unclear on the website.
 09 403 8278, 021 0887 1130.